 - The time and conditions of payment.

-Price levels refers to the actual price charged for each product or service. these prices can vary according to product cost variations over time, the desired value perception, the width of price gaps between options or between volume breaks, and the demand sensitivity (elasticity) within the price range.
+Price levels refer to the actual price charged for each product or service. these prices can vary according to product cost variations over time, the desired value perception, the width of price gaps between options or between volume breaks, and the demand sensitivity (elasticity) within the price range.
 Pricing levels can also be changed through promotions to reduce inventory, or encourage adoption of new add-on services.
 Pricing levels would typically be found within the price matrix.

 - Click here for an example of how pricing is applied within the marketing plan.

 - Click here for an entire site dedicated to Software Pricing.
+Make sure you view their resource section that contains several pricing videos.

 - Wilson Web has a good article on pricing within the context of a marketing plan that is very similar to the information above.
+I did notice the name has been changed to Practical Ecommerce–but the same pricing article exists.

 Price Savings Buildup